bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step3.md

 <br>`cat ~/Spark/image/centos/Dockerfile`{{execute}}

 You will now see many commands populate your terminal.
 These are the commands you would use if you were to install your application manually on a host.
-<br>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on.
+<br>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on. <br>
 <br>Blue Data provides their own base image, which you can use by simply putting the following command at the top of your Dockerfile:
 <br><b>FROM bluedata/centos7:latest</b>
 <br>